Algerian dinar

 The dinar (دينار جزائري; sign: DA; code: DZD) is the monetary currency of Algeria and it is subdivided into 100 centimes.
 Centimes are now obsolete due to their extremely low value.

 Etymology

 The name "dinar" is ultimately derived from the Roman denarius.
-The Arabic word santīm comes from the French "centime", since Algeria was under French occupation from 1830 to 1962.
+The Arabic word santīm comes from the French "centime", since Algeria was under French administration from 1830 to 1962.

 History

 The dinar was introduced on 1 April 1964, replacing the Algerian new franc at par.

 Exchange rates

-The official exchange rate set by the Bank of Algeria: Algerian Dinar to U.S. dollar is approximately 134 د.ج per 1 US dollar.
+The official exchange rate set by the Bank of Algeria: Algerian Dinar to U.S. dollar is approximately 134 DZD per 1 US dollar.

+Algeria operates a managed exchange rate system alongside a large parallel foreign exchange market.

+Official exchange rates published by the Bank of Algeria value the euro at around 151 Algerian dinars and the US dollar at around 130 dinars, while parallel market rates observed in Algiers (particularly at Square Port-Saïd) reach approximately 280 dinars per euro and 238 dinars per US dollar, indicating a substantial divergence between official and informal exchange valuations.

 Coins

 In 1964, coins in denominations of 1, 2, 5, 10, 20 and 50 centimes, and 1 dinar were introduced, with the 1, 2 and 5 centimes struck in aluminium, the 10, 20 and 50 centimes in aluminium bronze and the 1 dinar in cupro-nickel.
 The obverses showed the emblem of Algeria, while the reverses carried the values in Eastern Arabic numerals.
 In later decades, coins were issued sporadically with various commemorative subjects.
 However, the 1 and 2 centimes were not struck again, whilst the 5, 10 and 20 centimes were last struck in the 1980s.